swift-server/sswg/proposals/0003-nio-postgres.md

 Here are some things that are still a work in progress:

 - **Prepared Statement API**: Postgres allows for parameterized queries to be re-used multiple times with different inputs.
 An API for doing this in NIO Postgres would be useful.
-- **PostgresRequestHandler edge cases**: Finer grain input / output from this protocol would be useful in assisting with protocol edge cases.
+- **PostgresRequest edge cases**: Finer grain input / output from this protocol would be useful in assisting with protocol edge cases.
 For example, sometimes a Postgres error message can signal request completion depending on state.
-- **PostgresRow column lookup**: The exact algorithm used for looking up `PostgresData` for a given column name should be determined by performance testing.
-- **Warnings**: There are several `#warning` messages indicating small, remaining todos, like fixing some force trys and unwraps.
-All warnings will be removed before tagging pre-release versions.

 ### How to use